Understanding Torque in Strength Training

 Torque = Force x Distance

 Force is the weight you are lifting.
-Distance is the perpendicular distance from the fulcrum (the joint) to the point where force is applied (the weight you are holding).
+Distance is the perpendicular line from the joint (fulcrum) to where the weight is applied, such as your hand or the bar.
 This perpendicular distance from the joint to the weight is called the lever arm (or moment arm).
 When we lengthen the lever arm, the torque required to overcome the force increases, making an exercise harder.

 Understanding Levers in the Human Body